coolshare/CoolshareReactPubSub/README.md

-Coolshare Pub/Sub for React - A different approach other than Flux
+Coolshare Pub/Sub for React - An approach different from Flux
 ===========================

 By Mark Qian 3/2017 (markqian@hotmail.com)